 Rice Flour: Rice flour is like teflon for dough: it just doesn’t stick to the bread.
 You can find it in bulk ingredient shops or perhaps even at the supermarket.
 Some people use it straight up while others blend it with All Purpose or Bread flour.
-I’ve seen a few suggestion as to what sort of mix this needs to be, 25%, 50% or 100% rice flour to UAP, then rubbed well into the couche’s surface.
-I did 50/50 rice to UAP and it worked perfect.
+I’ve seen a few suggestion as to what sort of mix this needs to be, 25%, 50% or 100% rice flour to AP, then rubbed well into the couche’s surface.
+I did 50/50 rice to AP and it worked perfectly.
 Apply very generously.
-Don’t wash the couche after each use, just shake the excess off and allow the cloth to dry as it will have absorbed a bit of the moisture from the dough.
+Don’t wash the couche after each use – or ever, according to many bakers – just shake the excess off (outside recommended) and allow the cloth to dry as it will have absorbed a bit of the moisture from the dough.